30 Things You Shouldn't Do When the Weather Gets Colder

 During colder weather, reduced sunlight makes it harder for our bodies to naturally produce Vitamin D. And many Americans are deficient in the vitamin even during the height of summer.
 It might be time to get your levels checked: Having an adequate Vitamin D level has been linked to a reduced risk of many forms of cancer.

-The Remedy Rx: Ask your doctor for a blood test to assess your Vitamin D level, and follow their advice if the results come back low.
+The Rx: Ask your doctor for a blood test to assess your Vitamin D level, and follow their advice if the results come back low.
 "Some people could benefit from taking an extra vitamin D pill during the week, if recommended by your doctor," says Rees.

 Let Your Skin Dry Out